 Don't use too many plugins.
 While plugins provide useful functionalities, most of them also have a performance cost.
 They increase the amount of code the has to be executed, leading to higher resource consumption.
 Research each plugin carefully and monitor your site's performance after adding it.

 Both of these tips are a must when working with WP sites.
 Combine them with the techniques listed above and you should see big LCP improvements.

 Even if you don’t have any LCP concerns, it’s a good idea to periodically look at field data to detect potential problems.

-You can use different tools to access the dataset:
+If PageSpeed Insights doesn’t display this section due to lack of data, you can use different tools to access the CrUX dataset:

 BigQuery - requires a Google Cloud project and SQL skills;

 The Core Web Vitals report in Google Search Console - very beginner-friendly, useful for marketers, SEOs and webmasters.